Personal Finance

 4. Cut out any unnecessary spending this month.

-5. Set up automatic payments to your savings account.
+5. Set up automatic payments to a high-yield savings account.

-6. When you do purchase something, take your change and put it into savings.
+6. When you do purchase something, transfer or deposit your change into your savings account.

 7. Contribute any work bonuses or tax returns to savings.